rocky-linux/documentation/docs/guides/cms/cloud_server_using_nextcloud.md

 * Navigate to the [Nextcloud web site](https://nextcloud.com/).
 * Let your mouse hover over "Get Nextcloud" which will bring up a drop-down menu.
 * Click on "Server Packages".
-* Right-click on "Download Nextcloud" and copy the link address (the exact syntax of this is different browser to browser).
+* Right-click on "Download Nextcloud" and copy the link address (the exact syntax of this is different from browser to browser).
 * In your remote console on the Nextcloud server, type "wget" and then a space and paste in what you just copied.
 You should get something like the following: `wget https://download.nextcloud.com/server/releases/nextcloud-21.0.1.zip` (note that the version could be different).
 * Once you hit enter, the download of the .zip file will start and will be completed fairly quickly.